The remote land of Tana Toraja, Indonesia (on Sulawesi island) is known for having one of the most bizarre and unique

 Tana Toraja, Indonesia can be reached by air, bus, or private car.

 You can find more info on each option below.
 Flying to Toraja is the easiest, but bus is the cheapest.
 Driving there in a car may be best for groups.

 • By Air

 All flights to Toraja have to transit first in Makassar (UPG), and then you can fly directly to the new Tana Toraja airport (TRT) which was just completed in 2020.
-The flight from Makassar to Toraja takes 1 hour and costs about 600k Rupiah ($40 USD).
+The flight from Makassar to Toraja takes 1 hour and costs about 1 million Rupiah ($70 USD) for a one way ticket.

 You can shop for flights to Makassar and Tana Toraja at Skyscanner.
 Lion Air operates this flight daily, and I would guess other airlines may start doing the route soon too since it was just opened recently.

 Once you reach the airport, it’s a 1 hour drive into town, and a taxi will cost about 250k Rupiah.
 We asked our hotel to combine our airport pickup with a half day tour of Toraja, so we paid 400k total.
 This worked out great because we got to see some things on our first day there.

 • By Bus